Stremio/stremio-addon-sdk/README.md

 In order to use the IPFS features of `stremio-addon-sdk`, you will need to also:

-- have the developer dependencies of this module installed (`npm install --save-dev`)
+- have the developer dependencies of this module installed (or use `npm install stremio-addon-client`)

 - use a node.js version of at least v11.10.0